 In this example, Airbnb’s newsletter promotes Spain as a travel destination, while the appealing images feature two of the brand’s key messages: chasing ‘adventure’ and finding your ‘home-away-from-home’.

 Datasine’s AI platform, Connect (formerly Pomegranate), is an ingenious new growth tool which analyses and ranks which images resonate the most with your audience.

 It allows you to identify which images have the strongest appeal and would be the highest-converting using data from the general population.
 It’s become the secret Swiss army knife in the tool sets with many innovative Growth Hackers, Growth Marketers and really anyone using photography as part of their comms.

-Why not sign up for our own newsletter for regular marketing insights and to be kept up-to-date with Datasine news?
+Why not check out our blog for regular marketing insights and to be kept up-to-date with Datasine news?